urbancamo/urbancamo.github.io/devblog.md

 This will inevitably be a dumping ground of information.
 Previously I have used Atlassian Confluence to store this kind of information, but I really enjoy the convenience of using github to store markdown.
 Basically if I want to do everything from a command line there isn't an issue with this approach.

+## 27-JUN-2020

+Had an interesting problem at work on Friday.
+We have a `go` program that connects to a server.
+When we started debugging the `http.get` call we found that a windows setting `https_proxy` was redirecting all requests to a proxy (the server was on the internal network but on a different sub-net).
+By unsetting the environment variable the `go` program was able to connect without issue.

 ## 22-JUN-2020

 ### GIT Access via SSH keys